 Given we live in an information society where instant communications are the norm, if we can’t trust news or communications to be true, or at least be aware of when it is an onion on a fact, then we have a problem.
 This is an issue that could potentially derail how information is shared in our society – at least those of us now living where we have freedom of the press.

-The Steady Erosion of Customer Trust
+The Loss of Trust in Communications

 Not only is this issue of mis/disinformation a big problem in the media with a presidential election coming up next year, but we also have a problem impacting companies and how they communicate with their customers, prospects, employees, partners, and others.